Birthday Calculator

 Birthstones are gemstones that are associated with each month of the Gregorian calendar and are often worn as jewelry.
 Each stone has a unique significance and historical background, believed to bring good luck, health, and protection to the wearer.
 The concept of birthstones can be traced back to ancient civilizations, where gemstones were valued not only for their beauty but also for their supposed mystical properties.

 The modern list of birthstones was standardized in 1912 by the American National Retail Jewelers Association, now known as Jewelers of America.
-This list has been updated occasionally to include more options for certain months and to adapt to changing market availability and consumer preferences.
-Here is a list of the generally accepted birthstones by month:
+This list has been updated occasionally to include more options for certain months as well as to adapt to changing market availability and consumer pre ferences.
+Below is a list of the birthstones conventionally associated with each given month:

-• March: Aquamarine and Bloodstone - Aquamarine is believed to calm and soothe, while Bloodstone improves circulation and energy.
+• Aquamarine, bloodstone (March): An aquamarine is believed to calm and soothe, while a bloodstone reputedly improves circulation and energy.

-• September: Sapphire - Known for its deep blue hues and symbolizes dignity, loyalty, and wisdom.
+• Sapphire (September): Known for its deep blue hues, it symbolizes dignity, loyalty, and wisdom.

-• November: Topaz and Citrine - Topaz symbolizes love and affection, and Citrine is believed to bring warmth and energy.
+• Topaz, citrine (November): A topaz symbolizes love and affection; a citrine is believed to bring warmth and energy.

-• December: Turquoise, Zircon, and Tanzanite - Each of these stones has unique blue tones and is associated with happiness and relaxation.
+• Turquoise, zircon, tanzanite (December): Each of these stones has unique blue tones and is associated with happiness and relaxation.

 In various cultures, birthstones have been embraced for their decorative and symbolic value.
 They are popular gifts for birthdays, graduations, and other celebrations.
 Many people wear birthstone jewelry as a form of personal expression and as a way to connect with their birth month.